-Chef Richard Sandoval has a few well-loved locations of this Mexican restaurant throughout the DMV area, including this option at DCA.
-If you’re looking for a little slice of Latin America in the capital of America, check out El Centro D.F. for margaritas, tacos, and other Mexican eats.
+Chef Richard Sandoval runs a few well-loved locations of this Mexican restaurant throughout the DMV area, including this outpost at DCA.
+If you’re looking for a little slice of Latin America in the US capital, sit down for margaritas, tacos, and other Mexican eats.

-DC’s homegrown fast casual chain, &pizza, now has a spot in DCA, making those flying out of Terminal C very lucky.
-Fliers can get a cooked-to-order oblong pie outfitted with toppings of their choice or opt for one of &pizza’s signatures like the sweet-and-spicy American Honey or a white pizza with parm-romano sauce, mozzarella, truffle ranch, and black pepper.
+DC’s homegrown fast casual chain, &pizza, now has a spot in DCA, making those flying out of Terminal D very lucky.
+Passengers can get a cooked-to-order oblong pie outfitted with toppings of their choice or opt for one of &pizza’s signatures like the sweet-and-spicy American Honey pie or a white pizza with parm-romano sauce, mozzarella, truffle ranch, and black pepper.

 One of DC’s best pizza spots recently opened in the new concourse of DCA.
 The menu consists of 10-inch pies that are made to order.
 Popular options include The Bentley, featuring tomato sauce, a provolone and mozzarella blend, cured chorizo, soppressata, Peruvian sweet peppers, and spicy honey; or the Pork Empanada, topped with slow-roasted pork, pickled shallots, and spicy pineapple chips.